REVREBEL/rebel-style/README.md

-The framwork for creating the REVREBEL look.
+The framework for creating the REVREBEL look.